Speidy674/Light-Reflective-Mirror/README.md

 Run docker headless: `docker run -d -it --rm -p 8080:8080 -p 7777:7777/udp -p 7776:7776/udp -v /root/:/config --name lrm-node derekrs/lrm_node:Bleeding-Edge`

 ## Credits

+Derek-R-S - which manted and developed it until v12.

 Cooper - Assisted with development and made some wonderful features!
 He's also active in the discord to help answer questions and help with issues.